Jovan Koprivica: Professional career

-Koprivica made a senior team debut for the Beopetrol of YUBA League in 1998.
-In 2001 he sign for the Crvena zvezda.
+Koprivica made a senior team debut for the Beopetrol of the YUBA League in 1998.
+In 2001 he signed for the Crvena zvezda.
 He won the Radivoj Korać Cup in 2004.
-He had a lot of problems with injuries which resulted that he was waived by the Zvezda following the conclusion of the 2004–05 season.
+He had a lot of problems with injuries which resulted in him being waived by the Zvezda following the conclusion of the 2004–05 season.

 After recovering from injury at the end of December 2005, he signed a contract with the Greek team Panellinios until the end of the 2005–06 season.
-During 2006–07 season he played for the Igokea Partizan from Bosnia and Herzegovina.
+During the 2006–07 season he played for the Igokea Partizan from Bosnia and Herzegovina.
 On 14 November 2007, he signed an "open" contract with the Ergonom from Niš.
 After that, he spent two seasons in the Ukrainian SuperLeague where he played for the Politekhnika-Halychyna and Kryvbas.
 He missed entire 2010–11 season.

 On 3 November 2011, he signed a contract with OKK Beograd where he finished his playing career in beginning of 2012–13 season.